All Episodes

 He did return to that theme of unity, a broader theme of unity.

-And I thought the line that we'll hear a lot uh was when he said, whether we are black, brown, or white, we all bleed the red blood of patriots.
+And I thought the line that we'll hear a lot was when he said, whether we are black, brown, or white, we all bleed the red blood of patriots.

-Yeah, that's what everybody's gonna focus on.
+Yeah, that's what everybody's going to focus on.

-They they continue to misread it.
+They continue to misread it.

-Trump is signing some it looks like some ceremonial executive orders right now, and the reason I say it's ceremonial is because Nancy Pelosi's there trying to horn in on it, and she's smiling.
+And the reason I say it's ceremonial is because Nancy Pelosi's there trying to horn in on it, and she's smiling.

 So if Trump was actually doing something meaningful today, Pelosi wouldn't be there smiling.

-And uh see, we got basically Paul Ryan there and Baron Trump, uh Mr. Mrs. Pence, Roy Blunt, Mitch McConnell, there on camera left, the uh Trump familia in the back.
+And let's see, basically it's Paul Ryan there and Baron Trump, Mr. and Mrs. Pence, Roy Blunt, Mitch McConnell, Aaron Camera left.

-I mean, in in this camera shot, correct me if I'm wrong, the only Democrat in there is Pelosi.
+I mean, in this camera shot, correct me if I'm wrong, the only Democrat in there is Pelosi.

-I'm looking for a ball.
+I'm looking for a book.

-Oh, he was standing up there.
+Oh, he was standing.

 Oh, yeah, there he is next to Mitch.

-Just came in next to uh Mitch McConnell.
+Just came in next to Mitch McConnell.

 Okay, here's the next series of bites.

-This is uh this is Trump.
+This is Trump.

-For too long, a small group in our Nation's capital has reaped the rewards of government while the people have borne the cost.
+For too long, a small group in our nation's capital has reaped the rewards of government while the people have borne the cost.

 Washington flourished, but the people did not share in its wealth.

-Politicians prospered, but the jobs left, and the factories closed.
+Politicians prospered, but the jobs left and the factories closed.

 The establishment protected itself, but not the citizens of our country.